vrastello/Game-Project/README.md

 This is a program for creating a game of Domination.
 Follow this link to see a description: https://www.youtube.com/watch?v=DVRVQM9lo9E.
 Data structure consists of three classes: Player, Board and FocusGame.
-Player and Board will not communicate with each other.
-FocusGame will communicate with both, using composition and object oriented programming this project creates modularized logic for rules of entire game.
+Using composition and object oriented programming this data structure uses modularized logic to create board, players and pieces.
+Allows players to enter game and make moves.
 Validates if move is within rules and updates players pieces appropriately.
+Checks for win conditions and sets turn to correct player.